Construction of Fully Faithful Tropicalizations for Curves in Ambient Dimension 3: Fully and totally faithfulness

 Note further that for any vertex $v$ except $z$, their exists a vertex $w$ that lies closer to $z$ that $v$.
 For every $v$ fix such a choice $w_v$.
 Now working ones way closer to $z$, by each time changing $s(e_v)$, where $e_v$ is the edge joining $v$ and $w_v$, we get $S(6)$ to hold for all vertices except $z$.
 We now add a leaf edge $e$ at $z$ and are done, since we can pick $s(e)$ in a way such that \ref{S:coprime} holds at $z$.

-The other properties can all be achieved by making the $s(e)$ really large with really larger differences between them.
-This can be achieved by adding multiples of $\prod_{v \in \Gamma} \deg(v)$ to the $s(e)$, which does not change the coprimeness. \end{proof}
+The other properties can all be achieved by making the $s(e)$ very large with large differences between them.
+This can be achieved by adding multiples of $\prod_{v \in \Gamma} \deg(v)$ to the $s(e)$, so they remain coprime. \end{proof}

 Now let us take a closer look at two particular toric varieties: $\Proj^3$ and $(\Proj^1)^3$.
 The functions $f_1, f_2, f_3$ are the ones constructed in Propositions \ref{D3 lift}, \ref{D1 lift} and \ref{D2 lift} with the parameters chosen as in Section \ref{sec:params}.